The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: System and Numerical Approach

 where $r$ measures the center-to-center distance and $\sigma_{i}$ and $\sigma_{j}$ are the respective particle diameters.
 I will refer to the diameter of the largest particles as $\sigma$ and write the diameter of the small particles as $R \sigma$, with $R \le 1$ the diameter ratio.
 Throughout this paper, I will flexibly label graphs by either $R$ or $R^{-1}$, where the latter is often a more precise notation because of parameter choices made in my study.
 That is, $R^{-1} = 1.7$ has a preference over the notation $R \approx 0.5882352941\cdots$.

 In all cases, I simulated $N = $~2,048 particles in a square simulation box with edge length $L$ and periodic boundary conditions~\footnote{I performed a small number of simulations with 10,000 particles, which showed little difference to the results obtained for a smaller number of particles.}.
 The value of $L$ was varied such that I could simulate area fractions $\phi = (\pi/8) \sigma^{2} \left( 1 + R^{2} \right) N / L^{2}$ between $0$ and $\phi_{m}$.
-The latter is the random-close packing (rcp) area fraction, $\phi_{m}$.
-I established $\phi_{m}$ for a given $R$ using the approach of Desmond and Weeks~\cite{desmond2009random}, the limitations of which are discussed in Appendix~\ref{sec:compare}.
+Here, $\phi_{m}$ is the RCP area fraction, which I established for a given $R$ using the approach of Desmond and Weeks~\cite{desmond2009random}, the limitations of which are discussed in Appendix~\ref{sec:compare}.
 In brief, I computed 250 potential (random) closest packings using the same number of particles $N$ as employed for my production runs.
-I then selected the highest value of $\phi$ and thus obtained the rcp area fraction $\phi_{m}$ as a function of $R$, see Section~\ref{sec:diagram} for the result.
+From these I selected the highest value of $\phi$ and thereby obtained an estimate for the RCP area fraction $\phi_{m}$ as a function of $R$, see Section~\ref{sec:diagram} for the result.

-I typically considered 100+ non-equidistant points $\phi \in [0, \phi_{m}]$ for each value of $R$.
-For each $R$-$\phi$ combination, I then generated 150 independent realizations of the system by slowly growing the particles until the target value of $\phi$ had been obtained, see the ESI~\cite{ESI}.
+I typically considered 100+ non-equidistant points $\phi~\in~[0, \phi_{m}]$ for each value of $R$.
+For each $R$-$\phi$ combination, I generated 350+ independent realizations of the system by slowly growing the particles until the target value of $\phi$ had been obtained, see the ESI~\cite{ESI}.
 A dimensionless growth rate of $10^{-3}$ proved sufficient to obtain initial configurations for all $\phi$ even very close to $\phi_{m}$.
 It should be noted, however, that the time for finding an initial configuration increased substantially as $\phi \uparrow \phi_{m}$, which is expected for the highly constrained packing.

-Next, I allowed each configuration to evolve for $10^{4}$ reduced time units without growth, before I started to sample.
-As we will see, there are slow dynamics in the system and $10^{4}$ time units may be too short of a time to fully equilibrate the system for all considered $\phi$-$R$ combinations.
-Here, I focused on removing any bias that could be present in the system at low to intermediate $\phi$ by creating the configurations \textit{via} growth.
-The 150 configurations per $R$-$\phi$ point were used to obtain error bars and relatively accurate statistics.